singha200/Openshift-prep/DO280/16 Template.md

 ```

-### Check the pods in the namespace "openshift-apiserver"
+### Check the pods in the namespace "openshift-apiserver".
 ```
 oc get pods -n openshift-apiserver -w
 ```
-### Create a new project and our limitrange should be there.
+### Once the new pod/s started running then, create a new project and our limitrange should be there.
 ```
 oc new-project anish
 ```